Lewis & ClarkLaw School

 Frequently Asked Questions from New Students

-The questions below are adapted from a speech I have given at orientation for the last 15 years or so.
-They are offered as a quick way to get an idea of where to find things, how the school operates, and what some of the academic rules are.
-There are a couple of questions at the end that are just advice from me based on having attended Lewis & Clark myself and on the conversations I’ve had over the last 22 years with countless law students.
+The questions below are some of the ones new law students typically have.
+They include a quick overview of the academic rules, where to find things, how the school operates, and advice based on having attended Lewis & Clark myself and on the conversations I’ve had over the last 25 years with countless law students.
 I hope you find some or all of it useful.
 Good luck in your first year of law school.

 spence@lclark.edu